"Maintaining a healthy marriage is a sacrificial pursuit and a life-long journey." Cindee Snider Re

 But we persevered.

-And slowly, we began to talk.
-Really talk.
-About deep and important things.
+Slowly, we began to talk—really talk—about deep and important things.
 We learned to listen even when it hurt.
-And somewhere along the way, we began to laugh and remember and dream again.
-That little flicker grew into a flame, and seven years later, in the midst of five major surgeries in two years for me, of helping our growing-up kids learn to navigate life with chronic illness on their own, my husband and I continue to intentionally pursue one another, and our marriage is healthy and strong.
-Our investment has been worth every difficult minute.
+And we began to laugh and dream again.
+Those little flickers grew into a flame, and a decade later, my husband and I continue to intentionally pursue one another.
+Our marriage isn’t perfect, but it is healthy and strong.
+Our investment of time has been worth every difficult minute.

 JUMPSTART YOUR JOURNEY